 For this installation, the artists deconstructed the logo so that its components constantly reform into new shapes and forms.
 While occasionally the logo may form by chance, as the mobile is three-dimensional and constantly in motion, the resemblance is fleeting – emphasising within the artwork the process of regeneration and transformation.

-To learn more about our services and our process for commissioning bespoke artworks, visit our Art Consultancy homepage.
-Further examples of our land-based projects can be found on this dedicated page.
+To learn more about our corporate art consultant services and our process for commissioning bespoke artworks, visit our Art Consultancy homepage.
+Further examples of our public art projects can be found on this dedicated page.